LukeMatias/LukeMatias/README.md

 ******
 - 🔭 I’m currently working on a new App with my team !
-- 🌱 I’m currently learning everything !
+- 🌱 I’m currently learning Type Script !
 - 👯 I’m looking to collaborate with any other developers around the world !
 - ⚡ Fun fact: I´m Music Teacher, drummer/guitar player and a big fan of the Foo Fighters band!